Evaluation of PID Performance at CEPC and Optimization with Combined dN/dx and Time-of-Flight Data

 \section{PID performance}

-\subsection{PID Strategy}
+\subsection{PID strategy}

-The separation evaluation, however, is convention-dependent, thus, this study adopts a more practical approach to evaluate the particle identification (PID) performance of the baseline CEPC detector.
-For each charged track, we consider multiple particle hypotheses ($\pi^{\pm}$, $K^{\pm}$, $p^{(-)}$).
-Under each hypothesis, the expected values of ToF or dN/dx is computed based on the track’s momentum and path length.
+The separation-power study in Sec.~\ref{sec:separationevaluation} serves only as an expectation-level illustration.
+The actual PID assignment in this work is performed event by event using the combined residual $\chi_{\rm PID}$.
+For each charged track, we consider multiple particle hypotheses ($\pi^{\pm}$, $K^{\pm}$, $p/\bar{p}$).
+Under each hypothesis, the expected ToF or dN/dx value is computed based on the track momentum and path length.
 A $\chi$ value is then calculated as

-where $O_{\text{meas}}$ is the measured observable, while $O_{\text{exp}}$ the expected values under the given particle hypothesis, $\sigma_{O}$ is the resolution corresponding to the observable.
+where $O_{\text{meas}}$ is the measured observable, while $O_{\text{exp}}$ denotes the expected value under the given particle hypothesis, $\sigma_{O}$ is the resolution corresponding to the observable.
 After combining the $\chi$ obtained by each detector, the particle type is assigned according to the region it sits in.
 The regions are described in the next subsection.